Northeastern University Logo

 1) Build and manage a portfolio of ~125 leadership and major gift prospects that span alumni, friends, parents, and university leaders.

-2) Identify, qualify, cultivate, and solicit prospects; develop relationships, assess interest in the College of Engineering and capacity to make gifts at the $25K-$1M levels through a mix of in-person and virtual meetings.
+2) Identify, qualify, cultivate, and solicit prospects; develop relationships, assess prospect interest and capacity to make gifts at the $100K-$1M levels through a mix of in-person and virtual meetings.

 3) Employ innovative approaches to engagement, cultivation, and solicitation strategies; enhance donor relationships with Northeastern by strategically involving them in special programs and events, and by connecting them to other university leaders and supporters.